Axion-like particle limits from multi-messenger sources

 \subsection{Results}

 Figure~\ref{fig:SED_bestfit} shows the Spectral Energy Distribution (SED) of the best-fit model (solid purple line), both for \gr and neutrino emission.
 We further show in dashed and dotted lines other well-fitted solutions, and the gray shaded bands contain all our $10^{6}$ simulations of the expected \gr and high-energy neutrino emitted fluxes.
-First, we see that the Fermi-LAT spectrum can be well explained by pp \grs, whereas ICS contributes in the sub-GeV regime.
+First, we see that the emitting region has a cross-sectional radius of $\sim 20\,R_g$, well within the corona.
+The magnetic field is of the order of 200\,G and for a particle acceleration efficiency of $10^{-3}$, protons accelerate to TeV energies, allowing for the production of TeV neutrinos.
+We moreover see that the Fermi-LAT spectrum can be well explained by pp \grs, whereas ICS contributes in the sub-GeV regime.
 The emitted \gr spectrum is heavily attenuated by the corona, whereas the produced neutrinos propagate freely.
 In particular, the emitted neutrino spectrum has a double-bump shape due to the contribution of both pp (first peak) and \pg neutrinos (second peak).
 We show the total neutrino and anti-neutrino spectrum per neutrino flavor and we compare it to the observed neutrino spectrum by IceCube (shaded blue region).
 The emitted neutrino signal falls well within the observed limit, with some minor excess in the $\sim$10\,TeV regime.
 Further observations could possibly prove this feature or constrain it.
 To calculate the event rate, we follow Ref.~\cite{kantzas2023possible}, accounting for the effective area of IceCube for zenith angles between -5 and +30 degrees.
 We find that 92 muon neutrino events are expected, in reasonable agreement with the IceCube reported number of $79\pm20$ events \cite{IceCube:2022der}.